fp7mplane/protocol-ri/doc/protocol-spec.md

 This document is the work of the mPlane consortium, specifically B. Trammell, M. Kühlewind, M. Mellia, A. Finamore, S. Pentassuglia, G. De Rosa, F. Invernizzi, M. Milanesio, D. Rossi, S. Niccolini, I. Leontiadis, T. Szemethy, B. Szabó, R. Winter, M. Faath, B. Donnet, and D. Papadimitriou.
 It reflects Version 1 of the mPlane protocol.

-## Changes from D1.4

-This document differs from the revision of the protocol documented in the mPlane consortium's Deliverable 1.4 in the following points; all of these changes are interoperable with the protocol as defined there:

-- Addition of augmented registry information.
-- Addition of tokens to envelopes.
-- Clarification that interrupts are intended to return pending results.
-- Reorganization of architecture section for clarity.

 # mPlane Architecture

 mPlane is built around an architecture in which **components** provide network measurement services and access to stored measurement data which they advertise via **capabilities** completely describing these services and data.
 A **client** makes use of these capabilities by sending **specifications** that respond to them back to the components.
 Components may then either return **results** directly to the clients or sent to some third party via **indirect export** using an external protocol.
 The capabilities, specifications, and results are carried over the mPlane **protocol**, defined in detail in this document.
 An mPlane measurement infrastructure is built up from these basic blocks.